-Pennsylvania is officially the fourth state in the US to legalize online poker or casino games.
-Gov. Tom Wolf signed a bill into law that authorizes and regulates online gambling, and a full rollout is expected sometime in 2018.
+Gov. Tom Wolf signed a bill into law in 2017 that authorizes and regulates online gambling, and a full rollout is expected late in 2018.

 PA regulated online gambling news

 Snapshot: Week of Oct.
 15, 2018